ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 Every OONI Probe test result provides an overview of the findings.
 The actual data (i.e. the raw measurement data) that each test result is based on is available through the **Data** button on each test result screen.

-In other words, if you have tested `https://www.gutenberg.org`, the test result page will provide an overview of the finding (for example: “Likely blocked by means of DNS tampering”), but the network measurement data provides the details of the testing, showing how and why the site may be blocked by means of [DNS tampering](https://ooni.org/support/glossary/#dns-tampering).
+In other words, if you have tested `https://www.facebook.com`, the test result page will provide an overview of the finding (for example: Accessible), but the network measurement data provides the details of the testing.
+For example, if the website wasn't accessible, it would show how and why the site may be blocked.

 It is useful to access the raw measurement data because: